python/devguide/internals/compiler.rst

 Before discussing the actual implementation of the compiler, a discussion of how memory is handled is in order.
 To make memory management simple, an **arena** is used that pools memory in a single location for easy allocation and removal.
-This benefits us in the removal of explicit memory deallocation.
+This enables the removal of explicit memory deallocation.
 Because memory allocation for all needed memory in the compiler registers that memory with the arena, a single call to free the arena is all that is needed to completely free all memory used by the compiler.